Trains of Winnipeg | Film Samples

 This hilltop view was many things to us while growing up: a place to peer out at the dark with a date, tongue-tied – a place to see the first flash of a long expected nuclear strike - a place to almost hear the bombs dropping on far-off Pacific villages – and up in the sky, F’s dancing.

-Artist's Note: in theatres the rhythmic looping employed in this work produces a pronounced flashing or strobing effect, somewhat like a atomic detonation on the horizon.
-Although the film-maker would never set out to antagonize his audience, it is nevertheless moving to see, from above in the projectionist's booth, some audience members reach to protect their eyes, their raised arms silhouetted in the pulsating room.
+Note: in theatres the rhythmic looping employed in this work produces a pronounced flashing or strobing effect, somewhat like an atomic detonation on the horizon.
+Although the filmmaker would never set out to antagonize his audience, it's still moving to see – from above in the projectionist's booth – some audience members reach to protect their eyes, their raised arms silhouetted in the pulsating room.

 Music by Christine Fellows.